eBay/SketchSVG/README.md

 **SketchSVG will also generate a basic HTML page with a bare bones editor for you to test out your icons, change the colors, sizes, etc. Here is a screenshot of this:**

 ![alt text](https://media.giphy.com/media/1AeQc1qH6sfMlK9FOP/giphy.gif "Logo Title Text 1")

+## Demo

+We have included a couple of test files for single as well as multiple icons in a single sketch file.
+To try it out download our sample files in the `/sample` folder.

+First install `sketchsvg` and grab our `.sketch` files from the repo.
+Then:

+`sketchsvg /path/to/multitest.sketch`